anaxios/grav/pages/08.prologue-of-ochrid/06.june/7.june-7/docs.md

 ##### SAINT MARCELLINUS

-O sinner, cast out despair,
+O sinner, cast out despair,<br/>

-And unto God offer repentance.
+And unto God offer repentance.<br/>

-Despair, for the devil, is rejoicing.
+Despair, for the devil, is rejoicing.<br/>

-Behold, Marcellinus, a hierarch was,
+Behold, Marcellinus, a hierarch was,<br/>

-And when to torture they led him
+And when to torture they led him<br/>

-He, before the emperor, betrayed the Lord.
+He, before the emperor, betrayed the Lord.<br/>

-Yet to despair, he did not give himself,
+Yet to despair, he did not give himself,<br/>

-But the terrible sin openly confessed
+But the terrible sin openly confessed<br/>

-And by his blood washed it away in glory.
+And by his blood washed it away in glory.<br/>

-O sinner, do not despondent become,
+O sinner, do not despondent become,<br/>

-And like a serpent, sins do not conceal.
+And like a serpent, sins do not conceal.<br/>

-Sin concealed  is a serpent in the bosom!
+Sin concealed  is a serpent in the bosom!<br/>

-The heart of secret sinners it eats.
+The heart of secret sinners it eats.<br/>

-Peter sinned--and quickly cast away sin;
+Peter sinned--and quickly cast away sin;<br/>

-That is what true penitents do.
+That is what true penitents do.<br/>

-When an apostle and a pope sinned
+When an apostle and a pope sinned<br/>

-And were forgiven by God,
+And were forgiven by God,<br/>

-How then, for you, can there not be forgiveness?
+How then, for you, can there not be forgiveness?<br/>

-Only repent, but without being late.
+Only repent, but without being late.<br/>

-A bitter death can make you late
+A bitter death can make you late<br/>

-And from God separate you forever.
+And from God separate you forever.<br/>

-Quickly, quickly, cast out despair,
+Quickly, quickly, cast out despair,<br/>

-And quickly offer repentance!
+And quickly offer repentance!<br/>

 #### REFLECTION